ayashkov/express-study/README.md

 # Express Study

-A study of Express, Typescript, Vite.
+A study of Express, Typescript, esbuild.